Jaimeloeuf/SS/spec.md

     function functionName(int arg): int { }
     ```
 - IIFEs are supported, and used mainly to enclose all the data and logic into its self enclosing scope
+- TBD:
     - should functions be hoisted? or cannot be accessed after definition
     - overloading?
     - Should there be implicit returns for functions?
 Does that mean we need to support undefined?
-- Named function arguments?
+    - Named function arguments like in python?
 Removes the need for overloading and undefined function inputs to pass in a argument later in the sequence
     - C style syntax uses ()
         - but when we do something like nested functions, there end up with too man braces, thus making the elm syntax much much nicer
         - instead of f1(f2(f3(f4(f5(arg)))))
         - elm syntax f1 f2 f3 f4 f5 arg
+    - for function calls, should it be pass by value or pass by reference?
+        - pass by reference is fine right?
+Since values cant be modified anyways right.
+    - what about variadic functions?
+        - like JS provide arguement value?
+        - or like JS Rest parameters, using fn(...Args)
+        - but if using rest parameters, how do you garuntee the type?
+    - default function arguements like JS.

 ### Pure functions
 ```js